 Equitable Climate Policy, International Climate Regulation, Reduced Emissions from Deforestation and Degradation, Women and Environmental Regulation, Australian Environmental and Climate Law, ILGG

-Rowena coordinates the units ‘Environmental and Sustainability Law’ and ‘Introduction to International Law’ in the undergraduate program within the School of Law and supervises higher degree research students in the areas of international environmental and human rights law.
+Rowena coordinates the units ‘Environmental and Sustainability Law’ in the undergraduate program within the School of Law and supervises higher degree research students working on projects in the areas of environmental law, gender and environment and human rights.